mlab817/dafaqs2022/docs/national-banner-programs/livestock.md

 ## What is the status of pork and chicken importation as of July 2022?

-- For pork, total volume that arrived for this period is 13,613MT.
+- For pork, total volume that arrived for this period is 13,613 MT.
   - These are composed of Prime Cuts such as pork bellies (56.06%),  Meat Processing Cuts such as fats, skin and offals (43.67%), and Whole Pork (0.27%)
   - It should be noted that fluctuations seen in the volume of pork imports are mainly influenced by offals as it makes up a considerable portion of the shipment as a whole and its affordability makes it an excellent alternative to prime cuts.
-- For chicken, total volume that arrived for this period is 9,446MT.
+- For chicken, total volume that arrived for this period is 9,446 MT.
   - These are composed of Choice Cuts such as chicken leg quarters (40.10%), Chicken Mechanically Deboned Meat (MDM) (57.85%), and Other Chicken Meat Processing Cuts (2.05%).
   - It should be noted that the total volume of chicken import arrivals has decreased in comparison to the previous years due to the imposition of an embargo on poultry products.

 ## What are the measures/initiatives undertaken by the Department to strengthen and improve biosecurity, biosafety, and biosurveillance?